SlyRemarks/docs/README.md

 However, the power must be doubled, as the voltage measured is only half the voltage applied to the load, as in Fig 4c.

-If the circuit is “mixed” 120 V and 240 V, i.e. the main load is 240 V but there is a neutral connection to supply for example a timer, an indicator lamp or similar low power device, then it might be acceptable to ignore the 120 V load and treat the load as a “pure” 240 V load and the arrangement of Fig 4c can be used.
+If the circuit is "mixed" 120 V and 240 V, i.e. the main load is 240 V but there is a neutral connection to supply for example a timer, an indicator lamp or similar low power device, then it might be acceptable to ignore the 120 V load and treat the load as a "pure" 240 V load and the arrangement of Fig 4c can be used.
 There will however, be a small error.

-If the 120 V load cannot be ignored, i.e. the error is unacceptable, the load should be treated as a “whole house” with one of the arrangements of Fig 3 shown in the section above.
+If the 120 V load cannot be ignored, i.e. the error is unacceptable, the load should be treated as a "whole house" with one of the arrangements of Fig 3 shown in the section above.

 ### Connecting the Current Transformers